 Finally, if you do take a supplement, it is important to remember it is just that – a supplement.
 It should not be a replacement for proper diet and exercise.

-The Bottom Line – Does Ritual Work?
+The Bottom Line on Ritual Vitamins

-So, is Ritual beneficial to overall wellness?
+So, is Ritual Vitamins beneficial to overall wellness?
 Well, we like that it addresses the needs of women and that it contains natural ingredients.
 Although there’s science supporting the claims, we’re concerned about customer reviews talking about high price and limited results.